thanhfphan/blockchain/README.md

-# blockchain

-A simple blockchain implementation
+# A simple blockchain implementation using Snow consensus